jhmccaw3/third/README.md

 # third
-Once again into the breach!
+Once again let's hit the beach.
+Over the hills and through the dales.